domain-protect/terraform-aws-domain-protect/docs/a-records.md

 ![Alt text](assets/images/ip-database.png?raw=true "IP Address database")

-## Authorising IP addresses outside AWS Organization
+## Authorising AWS IP addresses outside AWS Organization
-The A record check may create false positive alerts where the IP address is outside the AWS Organization scanned by Domain Protect, for example:
+The A record check may create false positive alerts where the IP address is within AWS, but outside the AWS Organization scanned by Domain Protect.

-* public IP address in service provider AWS account
+For example, the A record may point to a public IP address in a service provider's AWS account.
-* public IP address on-premise
-* public IP address in private data centre

-Approved networks outside the AWS Organization can be pre-authorised by setting the Terraform variable, using CIDR notation:
+Approved AWS IP addresses outside the AWS Organization can be pre-authorised by setting the Terraform variable:

 ```
-networks = ['212.137.0.0/16', '84.67.112.135/32']
+aws_ip_addresses = ["3.5.140.1", "15.230.15.30"]
 ```

-There is no need to include private networks in this list.
+If there is a network of AWS IP addresses which you wish to authorise, rather than a single address, add to the list in CIDR notation, e.g. 52.93.178.144/30.

 ## Disabling A record feature
 * set Terraform variable in your CI/CD pipeline or tfvars file: